Abstract colorful digital artwork with gradient hues of pink, green, purple, and yellow, featuring soft circular shapes and blurred lines.

 If you’re drawn to this work but live elsewhere—or if you’re ready for a more forward-focused, embodied approach—explore my other offerings:

-1:1 therapy to those located in NY and VA to help you unlearn old patterns, rebuild safety, and practice love that feels secure and alive.
+1:1 coaching to those out of state or abroad to help you unlearn old patterns, rebuild safety, and practice love that feels secure and alive.

-1:1 international and out-of-state life coaching or Aligned Love group or individual coaching curriculum program to help you unlearn toxic attraction, rewire your nervous system for inner safety, and realign with relationships that feel clear, steady, and true.
+Aligned Love curriculum program helps you unlearn toxic attraction, rewire your nervous system for inner safety, and realign with relationships that feel clear, steady, and true.